micmejia/bible-dump/AMPC/Acts/Acts 25.md

 But Paul replied, I am standing before Caesar's judgment seat, where I ought to be tried.
-To the Jews I have done no wrong, as you know [^b]better [than your question implies].
+To the Jews I have done no wrong, as you know better [than your question implies].